writethedocs/www/docs/conf/atlantic/2024/news/announcing-schedule.rst

 --------------------------

 The conference website is now updated with the :doc:`/conf/{{shortcode}}/{{year}}/schedule/` for the main stage presentations, so you can start planning your time (and getting excited!) for the conference.
 We'll continue to hold live Q&A sessions after most talks.
-The Q&A will come from your questions but moderated by our MCs.
+The Q&A will come from your questions but be moderated by our MCs.

 As our attendees are in various time zones, we've planned a number of equal breaks throughout the day.
 We are all trying to balance our screen time, so we wanted to make sure that your eyes get their rest!